evanarchviz/archviz-player/README.md

 - Visual output
 - Architectural representations

-are the intellectual property of Evan Archviz unless otherwise stated.
+are the intellectual property of Evan's Archviz unless otherwise stated.

 ---